High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

 The streamwise normal stress profiles ($\overline{u^{+2}}$) measured in the relaxation region are presented in figure~\ref{fig6}(a), corresponding to the same cases presented in figure~\ref{fig4}(a).
-To further investigate the distribution of turbulent energy across scales, the premultiplied spectra of streamwise velocity fluctuations ($f\phi_{uu}^+$) have been computed and are plotted as a function of the viscous time scale ($T^+=\ut^2/ f\nu$) and wall-normal location ($\zp$) in figures~\ref{fig6}(c,d) which correspond to the streamwise locations $x_a$ and $x_b$, respectively.
-Some differences in the streamwise normal stress profiles (figure~\ref{fig6}a) and premultiplied spectra (figure~\ref{fig6}c) are observed in the outer region ($\zp\gtrsim100$) at $x_a$ between the ZPG and Perturbed cases, which can be attributed to differences in their respective PG histories (figures~\ref{fig3}a,c).
-In figures~\ref{fig6}(c,d), the horizontal dash-dotted lines denote the Reynolds number dependent characteristic time scale associated with LSMs in canonical TBLs.

-At \( x_a \), a secondary spectral peak appears for the Perturbed case (figure~\ref{fig6}c), located slightly below this line—\ie at smaller time scales—highlighting the influence of the upstream APG perturbation \citep{deshpande}.
-This spectral feature corresponds with the elevated outer-region turbulence intensity in the Perturbed normal stress profile and reinforces the conclusion that the upstream PG perturbation leaves a measurable footprint at this location.

-Further downstream, however, at \( x_b \), both the normal stress profiles (figure~\ref{fig6}a) and premultiplied spectra (figure~\ref{fig6}d) for the ZPG and Perturbed cases collapse, indicating recovery from the upstream PG effects.
-This collapse also persists at \( x_c \), and analysis at that location is omitted here for brevity.
-These observations are consistent with the trends noted in the mean velocity profiles, where the influence of the upstream PG perturbation in the Perturbed case is limited to the region upstream of \( x_b \).
+To investigate the distribution of turbulent energy across different scales, the premultiplied spectra of streamwise velocity fluctuations ($f\phi_{uu}^+$) have been computed and are plotted as a function of the viscous time scale ($T^+=\ut^2/ f\nu$) and wall-normal location ($\zp$) in figures~\ref{fig6}(c,d) corresponding to the streamwise locations $x_a$ and $x_b$, respectively.
+Some differences in the streamwise normal stress profiles (figure~\ref{fig6}a) and premultiplied spectra (figure~\ref{fig6}c) are observed in the wake region ($\zp\gtrsim100$) at $x_a$ between the ZPG and Perturbed cases, which can be attributed to differences in their respective PG histories upstream of the measurement location (figures~\ref{fig3}a,c).
+In figures~\ref{fig6}(c,d), the horizontal dash-dotted lines denote the characteristic, Reynolds-number-dependent time scale associated with LSMs in canonical TBLs.
+At \( x_a \), a secondary spectral peak appears for the Perturbed case (figure~\ref{fig6}c), located slightly below this line, i.e. at smaller time scales, highlighting the influence of the upstream APG perturbation \citep{deshpande}.
+This spectral feature also corresponds with elevated wake region turbulence intensities in the Perturbed normal stress profile, and reinforces the conclusion that the upstream PG perturbation leaves a measurable footprint at this location.
+Further downstream, however, at \( x_b \), both the normal stress profiles (figure~\ref{fig6}a) and premultiplied spectra (figure~\ref{fig6}d) for the ZPG and Perturbed cases collapse, indicating recovery from the upstream PG perturbation.
+This collapse also persists at \( x_c \); however, analysis at that location is omitted here for brevity, citing consistency with the trends noted in the mean velocity profiles.